silveron19/Silveron19/README.md

 - 👋 Hi, I’m @Silveron19
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning C/C++ and Python
-- 💞️ I’m looking to collaborate on (Not Yet)
+- 💞️ I’m looking to collaborate on (Not yet)
-- 📫 How to reach me (Not Yet to Open XD)
+- 📫 How to reach me (I don't know :v)

 <!---
 Silveron19/Silveron19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.